To learn who your grant manager is for each grant , go to eGrants and select the “My. tab for contact information.

 Use.
 Equipment must be used by the grantee in the program or project for which it was acquired as long as needed, whether or not the program or project continues to be supported by grant funds.
 After the program has closed, and when the equipment is no longer needed for the original program or project the agency may need to request disposition instructions.

 Inventory.
 The PSO requires each grantee to maintain written procedures for managing equipment and maintaining an updated inventory report.
-Grantees must maintain on file a current inventory report with property records for all equipment and state-controlled assets (as defined above), and items capitalized by the grantee, purchased with grant funds during the grant period.
-The following elements must be included within the property records: description of the property; serial number or other ID number; source of funding including the OOG-issued grant number and the Federal/State Award Identification Number (FAIN/SAIN); who holds title; acquisition date; cost of property; percentage of the property’s cost paid with grant funds; location; use; condition (does not mean ‘new’ or ‘used’; see PSO General FAQ for condition types); and disposition data, including the date of disposal and sale price (or fair market value if item is not sold).
+Grantees must maintain a current inventory report with property records for all equipment and state-controlled assets (as defined above), as well as items capitalized by the grantee, that were purchased with grant funds during the grant period.
+The following elements must be included within the property records: description of the property; serial number or other ID number; source of funding including the OOG-issued grant number and the Federal/State Award Identification Number (FAIN/SAIN); title holder; acquisition date; cost of property; percentage of the property’s cost paid with grant funds; location; use; condition (does not mean ‘new’ or ‘used’; see PSO General FAQ for condition types); and disposition data, including the date of disposal and sale price or fair market value if item is not sold.

 Physical Inventory.
 A physical inventory of the property must be taken and the results reconciled with the property records as least once every two years.

 Control System and Maintenance.
 A control system must be developed to ensure adequate safeguards to prevent loss, damage, or theft of the property.
 Any loss, damage, or theft must be investigated.
-Adequate maintenance procedures must be developed to keep the property in good condition.
+Adequate maintenance procedures must be in place to keep the property in good condition.

 *For equipment funded under a state award, when the equipment acquired with state funds is no longer needed for the original project or for other activities supported by an award from the OOG, the grantee may need to request disposition instructions.